Curriculum Editor

 There are 3 other scenarios in which an assignment can be locked:

-Will a coach review submissions on this assignments?
+Will a coach review submissions on this assignment?

 If you would like a coach to review a submission from a student - pick Yes here.
 If you'd like the student to complete the assignment on their own, pick No.